ghc/ghc/doc/markup.rst

 example doc comments can appear before or after the comma in separated lists such as the list of record fields above.

-In case that more than one constructor exports a field with the same name, the documentation attached to the first occurence of the field will be used, even if a comment is not present. ::
+In cases where more than one constructor exports a field with the same name, the documentation attached to the first occurrence of the field will be used, even if a comment is not present. ::

     data T a = A { someField :: a -- ^ Doc for someField of A